secretGeek/dgaf/README.md

 You can enter things in any order, as they occur to you.

-**Dreams** 🌈 is for write a top-level, wildly impractical vision of what you hope to achieve.
+**Dreams** 🌈 is where you write a top-level, wildly impractical vision of what you hope to achieve.
 It is about picturing a successfull end state.

 **Goals** 🌄 are more targeted, realistic than "dreams" - they might even fit the famous smart model and be "specific, measurable, achievable, realistic, time-focused"